Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/043-CSS-Portfolio.md

 - class name
 - id name

 Or by the DOM structure using selectors: descendent (`section h1`) or child (`section > h1`).
 Review your selectors here: [CSS Diner](https://flukeout.github.io).
 You don't have to know all of these now, if you can master the first 9 you're doing great!
-Look for opportunities to use selectors shown in the CSS diner game in your own work.
+Look for opportunities to use selectors shown in the CSS diner game in your work.

 ### Personal portfolio site

 Use the CSS covered in class to style your portfolio page.
 Create a `styles.css` file to put your styles in.
-For now you only need to worrry about things covered in class, feel free to look up and explore new styles.
+For now, you only need to worry about things covered in class, feel free to look up and explore new styles.

 Make use of at least these style properties:

 - Typography
 	- font-family
 	- font-size
 	- font-weight
 	- line-height
 	- color
 - layout
 	- flex
 	- margin
 	- padding
 - background
 	- background-color
 	- border-color
 	- border-width
 	- border-style

 If you're not sure how to apply these refer to the challenges in class and borrow ideas.